akeed/akeed.github.io/docs/articles/Work-life-so-far/index.md

-# From Quantum Simulation to Data-Intensive Science: A Career Across Three Computing Paradigms
+# From Quantum Simulation to Enterprise AI: A Career Across Three Computing Paradigms

 **Åke Edlund, PhD**

-My professional career spans more than three decades and follows the fundamental evolution of large-scale computing itself: from early high-performance computing (HPC) and numerical simulation, through distributed and grid computing, to cloud computing and modern data-intensive science.
+My professional career spans more than three decades and follows the fundamental evolution of large-scale computing itself: from early high-performance computing (HPC) and numerical simulation, through distributed and grid computing, to cloud computing, data-intensive science, and today enterprise-scale **AI, GenAI, and agentic systems**.
 Throughout this journey, my work has consistently focused on the intersection of **mathematical modelling, scalable computing architectures, and real-world scientific and industrial applications**.

+---

-### Foundations in Numerical Analysis and Quantum Physics
+## Foundations in Numerical Analysis and Quantum Physics

 I began my academic path in Engineering Physics at Uppsala University, with an early specialization in **numerical methods and scientific computing**.
 My master’s work focused on transport-corrected numerical models for nuclear reactor simulations at ABB Atom.
 This quickly evolved into advanced research in **time-dependent quantum dynamics**, where I pursued graduate studies both in Sweden and the United States.